Core competencies are two words that we often hear in conjunction with leadership and sustainability.

 Successful leaders instill trust, provide direction, and delegate responsibility.

 Ultimately, leadership is about producing the desired results.
-Building and instilling trust enables a leader to show they can be trusted to keep promises and confidence.
+Building and instilling trust enables leaders to show they can be trusted to keep promises and confidence.
 It also shows that they are honest and ethical.

 Leaders provide direction by establishing clear expectations and developing a manageable workload to accomplish those expectations.